Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Setting_up_React_Query.md

 - set up the React Query cache (create a place where the data lives) by using **`new QueryClient()`**;
 - provide that cache (data) to our application by using the `<QueryClientProvider>` component.

->**NOTE**: To `new QueryClient()` you can pass an object that specify a couple of options.
-We can specify `defaultOptions`, and then usually what we want is to specify options for our queries.
-One option that we can experiment with is called `staleTime`. `staleTime` is basically the amount of time that the data in the cache will stay fresh, so that it will stay valid, until it is re-fetched again:
->
->```react
->const queryClient = new QueryClient({
->    defaultOptions: {
->         queries: {
->            staleTime: 60 * 1000 // 1 minute (60 seconds * 1000 milliseconds)
->         }
->    }
->})
->```
->
->_`staleTime` is just one of the many options that we can override_.
-So React Query sets a few quite aggressive, as they say, defaults options, but as always we can override them.

-With `const queryClient = new QueryClient()` we have created our QueryClient, which basically sets up the cache behind the scenes, and now it's time to provide the `queryClient` to our application, so we want to provide our Query data to the entire application tree.
+With `const queryClient = new QueryClient()` we have created our QueryClient, which basically sets up the cache behind the scenes, and now it's time to provide the `queryClient` to our application, so we want to provide our Query data to the entire component tree.

 ```react
 import { QueryClient, QueryClientProvider } from '@tanstack/react-query'